How AC/DC Rebounded From Bon Scott’s Death With ‘Back in Black’

 Watch AC/DC Perform 'You Shook Me All Night Long'

-Back in Black wrapped in May of 1980, and made its way through the label in the record industry equivalent of the blink of an eye, arriving in stores on July 25.
+Back in Black wrapped in May, and made its way through the label in the record industry equivalent of the blink of an eye, arriving in stores on July 25, 1980.
 Just about the only hiccup seems to have been a slight disagreement over the album artwork, which was presented as a simple black cover — a sign of mourning for Scott — which the label balked at until the band agreed to add outlines of its logo and the album title.
-Simple, yet powerfully effective — just like AC/DC’s best songs.
+Simple, yet powerfully effective — just like AC/DC's best songs.

-Johnson immediately cemented his spot in AC/DC with Back in Black, but he couldn’t avoid comparisons to his predecessor or a fan debate over who was the “better” singer.
-As Angus later told Ultimate Classic Rock, the band knew they’d face some resistance when they decided to forge ahead: “We really didn’t know if the people who knew AC/DC accept this.
+Johnson immediately cemented his spot in AC/DC with Back in Black, but he couldn't avoid comparisons to his predecessor or a fan debate over who was the "better" singer.
+As Angus later told UCR, the band knew it would face some resistance when it decided to forge ahead: "We really didn’t know if the people who knew AC/DC accept this.
 Would they accept Brian?
 It was a lot of pressure on him.
-But I think we all wanted to make it happen.”
+But I think we all wanted to make it happen."

-Even as a member of the band, Johnson remained a fan.
-“This band’s the f—ing best!
-The biggest bonus about being in this band is the fact that I can get into their gigs without paying for a f—ing ticket, and I’ve got the best seat in the f—ing house,” he enthused.
-“Honest!
+Even as a member of AC/DC, Johnson remained a fan.
+"This band's the fucking best!
+The biggest bonus about being in this band is the fact that I can get into their gigs without paying for a fucking ticket, and I've got the best seat in the fucking house," he enthused.
+"Honest!
 I could just sit up there and watch them.
-And now and again I’ve forgotten I’m singing and I just stop and watch that band, because I think they’re just f—ing great.
-A great band and a great bunch of lads.”
+And now and again I've forgotten I'm singing and I just stop and watch that band, because I think they're just fucking great.
+A great band and a great bunch of lads."